Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Partial Dependence Alternatives

 While restricting to the data distribution creates a number of ways to redesign feature importance measures as illustrated in Section \ref{sec:alt}, this is less straightforward for plots of effects.
 We now discuss briefly some alternatives that avoid extrapolation.

 ICE plots can be restricted to a range of values consistent with the data distribution.
 In Figure \ref{fig:PD}, we have indicated regions with high data density by making the ICE plot lines solid over this portion of $x_1$.
 This device provides local information, but also serves to demonstrate the extent of dependence of $x_1$ on other covariates.
 However, we note here that we need some means of determining an appropriate range of values for each $x_1$.
+Originally, \cite{Goldstein2015} suggested labeling all observations on ICE plots, although this does not indicate the range over which the ICE plot is based on values near observed data.
 In Figure \ref{fig:PD}, we have obtained this from 2-standard deviations within the Gaussian copula used to generate the data.
 However, lacking this information, obtaining these bounds requires us to estimate a conditional distribution.

 Figure \ref{fig:ICEExtrap} suggests modifying partial dependence plots to average only the solid parts of each ICE line.
-This could be strongly misleading -- attributing changes due to $x_2$ rather to $x_1$. \citet{Hooker2007} provides a re-interpretation of permutation diagnostics in terms of a functional ANOVA decomposition of functions of increasing dimension

-and proposed specifying these by an optimal low-order approximation to $f(\bm{x})$ on the feature distribution.
-Equivalents of partial dependence functions can then be obtained by finding functions $f_1(x_1)$ and $f_{-1}(\bm{x}_{-1})$ to minimize
+This could be strongly misleading -- attributing changes due to $x_2$ rather to $x_1$. \citet{Hooker2007} provides a re-interpretation of permutation diagnostics in terms of the functional ANOVA decomposition \eqref{eq:fanova}.
+In this framework, equivalents of partial dependence functions can be obtained by finding functions $f_1(x_1)$ and $f_{-1}(\bm{x}_{-1})$ to minimize

 in which $p(\bm{x})$ approximates the feature distribution and $f_{-1}(\bm{x}_{-1})$ is an unknown function of all features except $x_1$. \citet{Hooker2007} minimized a quasi-Monte Carlo approximation to this integral, but required an estimate of $p(\bm{x})$, which will likely not be accurate in high dimensions. \citet{Chastaing2012} modified the estimation technique to include smoothing methods.
 Similar structures were used in \citet{Mentch2017} to test for feature interactions.